natema/ema-webpage/research.md

 ### Machine Learning

-Starting in 2019, I've been working on the theory of sparsification of artificial neural networks, in particular in connection to the Lottery Ticket Hypothesis ([LTH], [SLTH], [RSS]) and on other problems in machine learning ([HID], [CAID], [SCHED]).
+Starting in 2019, I've been working on the theory of sparsification of artificial neural networks, in particular in connection to the Lottery Ticket Hypothesis ([LTH], [SLTH], [RSS], [SSLT]) and on other problems in machine learning ([HID], [CAID], [SCHED]).

-Starting in 2021, I've also been contributing to [integrated assessment modeling software in Julia](https://github.com/worlddynamics) ([JOSS]).
+Starting in 2021, I've also been contributing to [integrated assessment modeling software in Julia](https://github.com/worlddynamics) ([JOSS], [JIE]).

 ### Computational Neuroscience

 Since 2017, I've been interested in theoretical and computational neuroscience.
 I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and subsequently, I've been working on providing algorithmic and mathematical tools to investigate how the central nervous system is organized.
-In that respect, I worked on the problem of network alignment applied to brain atlases ([BrainAlign]) and on a temporal version of the Hyperbolic Random Graph as a null model for fMRI data ([Hyper]).
+In that respect, I worked on the problem of network alignment applied to brain atlases ([BrainAlign]), on a temporal version of the Hyperbolic Random Graph as a null model for fMRI data ([Hyper]) and on techniques for interpreting fMRI activity ([ShapFMRI]).
 I've also worked on the Assembly Calculus, a theoretical framework that explains the emergence of high-level cognition from the low-level behavior of neurons and synapses through an algorithmic formalization of Hebbian learning ([AC]).

 ### Theoretical Computer Science and Multi-agent Systems